- This event has passed.

 We are thrilled to welcome our community back to the Woods after a year and a half apart.
 Time in nature, time together, and time spent engaging with art and music are what our souls need right now.
 We are excited to provide that in a spacious, safe and beautiful outdoor setting.

 Suggested donation is $15 per adult, kids free.
 Ticket packages with perks and sponsorship opportunities available.
 All proceeds support the programming of A Studio in the Woods.
-Located on the west bank in Lower Algiers at 13401 Patterson Road, New Orleans LA, 70131 – about a 25 minute drive from downtown New Orleans
+Located on the west bank in Lower Algiers at 13401 Patterson Road, New Orleans LA, 70131 – about a 25 minute drive from downtown New Orleans.
+Parking is limited, carpooling is encouraged.

 Want to volunteer at FORESTival?
 Email us at [email protected]

-PLEASE NOTE: Dogs are unfortunately not able to attend FORESTival unless they are a registered service animal.
+No outside food or beverages.
+Dogs are not able to attend FORESTival unless they are a registered service animal.

-FORESTival is supported by Bayou Tree Service Inc, Carter & Company CPA, Delisha Boyd LLC, Harbor Towing and Fleeting, Rouses Markets, Crescent Crown Distributing, New Orleans Tourism and Cultural Fund, Power System Specialists, and Zony Mash Beer Project.
+FORESTival is supported by Arbors Estates of Orleans, Susan & Ralph Brennan, Tom & Ellen Prewitt, Hancock Whitney Bank, Bayou Tree Service Inc, Carter & Company CPA, Delisha Boyd LLC, Harbor Towing and Fleeting, Rouses Markets, Crescent Crown Distributing, Power System Specialists, Zony Mash Beer Project, and Elite Water.
+FORESTival is presented in partnership with the New Orleans Tourism and Cultural Fund.
 This program is funded under a grant from the Louisiana Endowment for the Humanities, the state affiliate of the National Endowment for the Humanities.
 Any views, findings, conclusions or recommendations expressed in this program do not necessarily represent those of the National Endowment for the Humanities.